pablogventura/OpenDefAlg/README.md

 2 2 1
 ```

-A operation should start with a declaration line with the name and 0 (will be a 0-arity operation) separated by one space.
+A constant should start with a declaration line with the name and 0 (will be a 0-arity operation) separated by one space.
 Next line sould be the element.
 Example:

 ```
 Zero 0